 Dart as the Programming Language

 Flutter vs. React Native: Architecture

-The BLoC architecture has been quite around for some time in the Flutter community.
+The BLoC architecture has been around for some time in the Flutter community.
 The BLoC architecture has three core benefits.
-It is simple, testable, powerful.
+It is simple, testable, and powerful.
 The BLoC architecture’s main principle is to build complex products out of simple blocks.
 Even for senior developers, the BLoC architecture reduces the time needed to get acquainted with a project.
 This is especially critical when working on commercial development projects with short deadlines.

 React Native: Flux

 Due to inherent architectural differences, the development environment installation speeds vary in Flutter and React Native.

 As Flutter does not use any program bridges, you need to download the full binary for the particular platform from its GitHub repository.
 You will also need an extra .zip file for macOS installation to use a PATH variable.
 Thus, the Flutter installation process is slower and requires more steps.
 However, Flutter offers a command line interface shipped with a special tool — Flutter Doctor.
 It helps to diagnose and resolve issues related to Flutter setup and dependencies within the development environment.
 Additionally, Flutter is highly supported by Android Studio providing a seamless experience for Android developers.

 React Native’s Node Package Manager

 Flutter vs. React Native: UI and Development API